JetBrains/teamcity-documentation/topics/eclipse-plugin.md

 * viewing failed tests of a particular build
 * navigating to the TeamCity web interface
 * starting investigation of a build failure
-* viewing server\-provided code coverage results run on TeamCity using the IDEA or EMMA code coverage engine: `<Main Menu>/TeamCity/Code Coverage Data...`
+* viewing server-provided code coverage results run on TeamCity using the IDEA or EMMA code coverage engine: `<Main Menu>/TeamCity/Code Coverage Data...`
 * comparing personal patch content with workspace resources
 * viewing compilation errors
 * downloading a patch to IDE from the TeamCity server
 * shelving changes
-* re\-running tests failed on the TeamCity agent locally,
+* rerunning tests failed on the TeamCity agent locally,
 * support for P4Eclipse up to 2015.1 and Eclipse EGit 2.0\+

 ## Installing the Plugin